tsm9999/GigIndia-Technical-Assignment/README.md

 # GigIndia-Technical-Assignment
 Video and Audio Sentiment Analyzer

-## INtroduction
+## Introduction

-This is amultimodal emotion alanlysis platform to analyze emotions either by uploading a video or an audio file.
+This is a multimodal emotion alanlysis platform to analyze emotions either by uploading a video or an audio file.